-Third, further supporting our hypotheses, when comparing Image A with Image D, we found that superimposing the downwardhead-tilt eyebrows onto a neutral-head-angle anger expression caused this expression to convey more intense anger than a neutral-head anger expression with natural eyebrows, 88%, p <.001, 95% CI [.86, .90].
-This effect also varied slightly by target gender, $\chi^2 = 10.98$, p < .001, [.03, .10], such that the effect was slightly stronger for female, 92%, p < .001, [.89, .94], compared to male, 86%, p < .001, [.84, .88], targets.
-Again, however, for both male and female targets, the overall pattern remained the same: Superimposing the downward-head-tilt eyebrows onto a neutral-head-angle anger expression caused this expression to convey more intense anger.
-This finding suggests that introducing appearance changes to the eyebrows that are naturally caused by a downward head tilt-but not any other appearance changes caused by a downward head tilt-increased the perceived intensity of an anger expression, and this effect was consistent across target gender.
+Third, further supporting our hypotheses, when comparing Image A with Image D we found that superimposing the downwards head-tilt eyebrows onto a neutral-head angle anger expression caused this expression to convey more intense anger than a neutral-head anger expression with natural eyebrows, (88%, p < .001, 95% CI [.86 to .90]).
+This effect also varied slightly by target gender, $\chi^2(1) = 10.98$ , p < .001, 95%CI: [.03 to .10], such that the effect was slightly stronger for female (92%, p < .001, 95% CI [.89 to .94]) compared to male (86%, p < .001.001, 95% CI [.84 to .88]) targets.
+Again, however, for both male and female targets the overall pattern remained the same: superimposing the downwards head-tilt eyebrows onto a neutral-head angle anger expression caused this expression to convey more intense anger.
+This finding suggests that introducing appearance changes to the eyebrows that are naturally caused by a downwards head tilt - but not any other appearance changes caused by a downwards head tilt - increased the perceived intensity of an anger expression, and this effect was consistent across target gender.
 Importantly, this result also indicates that the decrease in intensity of perceived anger in Image C compared with Image A cannot be due to the artificial manipulation of eyebrows in Image C; here, the image with artificially manipulated eyebrows (Image D) sent the stronger signal of anger.